zdorow/TheScopeReport/README.md

  - The specific reporting of scoping that is not available in a Jamf Pro summary.

- - The feature request for checking what is scoped to a group without manually searching thorough the items or digging up a lengthy MySQL query.
+ - The feature request for checking what is scoped to a device or computer group without painstakingly searching through the items or digging up a lengthy MySQL query.

 Currently it runs a full scope report, leaving out blank fields, for the following Jamf Pro categories:
 - Policies